unaizrehmani/AffinityCharity/README.md

 Run 'npm install' inside cloned or downloaded directory

-Request a config.json from unaizrehmani@gmail.com to see the app working
+Request a config.json from unaizrehmani@gmail.com to see the app running locally